Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2023-09-08_HowToEnhanceDataGridMenuFilter/Index.md

 ```

 ### Read Data
-Optionally by using the Datagrid's `ReadData` feature this example still holds true, as you hold the filtering logic in your own hands.
+Optionally by using the Datagrid's `ReadData` feature this example still holds true, as you hold the filtering state & logic in your own hands.
 Of course you will have to do your own translation in order to make it work with your backend.

 ## Conclusion

 In an ideal world, component libraries do most of the heavy lifting for us, but it's not unusual for a library to sometimes have certain gaps in functionality.
 This shows that with a little creativity we can still use our favorite libraries and enhance them in order to accomplish our use cases.

-We'll definitely keep improving the `Datagrid`filtering in future versions, but in the meantime, we leave you with this alternative to improve the filtering capabilities of your `DataGrid`.
+We'll definitely keep improving the `Datagrid`filtering in future versions and we're hoping to bring you better column contextual filtering out of the box, but in the meantime, we leave you with this alternative to improve the filtering capabilities of your `DataGrid`.

 You can find the working full code example by visiting the [following github issue](https://github.com/Megabit/Blazorise/issues/4941#issuecomment-1711836031).